 9. Assuming your monthly bills are set in stone

 Many people assume their fixed monthly expenses are set and cannot be easily changed.
 This includes rent / mortgage, cell phone bill, cable TV, car insurance, and so on.
+This is one of the most common budgeting mistakes.

 When looking at your monthly budget, you may not be thinking of ways to decrease the amount you spend on them.
 By shopping around, you can save money on everything from your car insurance to your gym membership to your cell phone provider.